m2osw/communicatord/README.md

              you want to consider using `CLUSTER_UP`.
 The cluster is considered up once we reach a sufficient quorum.
-The `CLUSTER_COMPLETE`, on the other hand, is only sent once all the computer in the cluster are up.
+The `CLUSTER_COMPLETE`, on the other hand, is only sent once all the computers in the cluster are up.
 This may never happen, especially on really large clusters.